jreyes/AssistantPi/README.md

     cd /opt
 	sudo git clone https://github.com/xtools-at/AssistantPi.git AlexaPi
     ```
 - Run the setup and go through all the steps.
-This will take a while, approx. 25min with a good Internet connection.
+This will take a while, approx. 25min with a somewhat good Internet connection.
 	```
     sudo /opt/AlexaPi/src/scripts/setup.sh
     ```